wp-plugins/wp-license-manager/README.txt

 * Hosting your own premium plugins and themes and serving updates to them.
 * Hosting private plugins that you don't want to share in the open.
-* If you get more creative, the license manager plugin can be extended to be used for all kinds of digital goods; downloadable games, for exameple.
+* If you get more creative, the license manager plugin can be extended to be used for all kinds of digital goods; downloadable games, for example.

 == Installation ==